dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 Tombstones are revisions of deleted documents.
 CouchDB documents are never really deleted until compaction, they still exist as deleted revisions.
-Tombstones exist for a reason, to synchronize changes in a master/slave or in a multi-master configuration. `_deleted`is the special attribute devoted to determine if a revision is a tombstone or not.
+Tombstones exist for a reason, to synchronize changes in a master/slave or in a multi-master configuration. `_deleted`is the special attribute devoted to determine if a revision is a tombstone or not. `Doc` provides the method `isDeleted()`to check if the current revision has been deleted.